 Throughout recovery, in addition to abstinence from substances, reclaiming this relationship becomes an important step.
-In order to dedicate yourself to sobriety, you need the support of your faith.
+To dedicate yourself to sobriety, you need the support of your faith.
 Prayer can help you, opening up communication channels with God once more and helping you to request guidance and clarity.

 For many, addiction feels distinctly like weakness.
-Despite best intentions, overcoming addiction alone is virtually impossible, but many who try still feel defeated and powerless.
+Despite best intentions, overcoming addiction alone is virtually impossible.
+Those who try often feel defeated and powerless.
 Recovery in an inpatient facility can help break the bonds of addiction, but help outside of God doesn’t necessarily rebuild inner strength.
 Prayer, however, can.

-In order to define your own inner power while rebuilding strength in the Lord, prayer is the best weapon in your arsenal.
+Prayer is the best weapon in your arsenal for redefining your inner power and rebuilding strength from the Lord.
 With prayer, you can unearth the person you were before addiction.

-“He leads me beside still waters.
-He restores my soul.
-He leads me in paths of righteousness for his name’s sake.” – Psalm 23:2-3
+“He leads me beside still waters… restores my soul… [and] leads me in paths of righteousness for his name’s sake.”

 While in the midst of addiction, it’s easy to feel lost and alone.
-The path you were following as a Christian – a path paved by God – may seem obscured and buried.
-Throughout recovery, this path may become a little clearer, but you still may feel as though there’s no good way to get ahead.
+The path you were following as a Christian— a path paved by God— may seem obscured and buried.
+Throughout recovery, this path may become a little clearer, but you still may feel as though there’s no right way to get ahead.